-1. All persons who drive college-owned, rented, leased or borrowed vehicles for college-related business must be an approved driver.
-To become an approved driver a person must first apply to become an approved driver by contacting Human Resources and completing the online DMV Check Form.
-Human Resources can be reached at HR@blackburn.edu.

-2. Upon completion of the background check, Motorpool will provide you with online training modules to complete.
-All training modules must be completed prior to driving a College Vehicle.

-3. Any person driving a personal vehicle on college-related business must:

-a.
-Have a valid driver's license;

-b.
-Show proof of insurance for the vehicle to be driven;

-c.
-Sign and have on file in the Motor Pool Office (Physical Plant) a Private Vehicle Use Permission Form.d.
-Use of a personal vehicle for college related transportation is strongly discouraged and should only be approved for extenuating circumstances.

-4. If 15 passenger vans are to be utilized, the following policies will be enforced regarding the operation of the said passenger vans:

-e.
-No more than 15 people, including the driver, may ride in the van f.
-All passengers must wear seatbelts while traveling in vans - there are no exceptions, and no van should move from its spot until all passengers are buckled up.

-g.
-Safe following distances and speed limits are to be strictly adhered to.

-5. College-sponsored activities with more than 15 (including the driver) passengers should utilize either the 32-passenger bus or the 46-passenger bus.
-If the number of passengers exceeds 15 but is less than 20 and if the college bus is unavailable, then two college vehicles of lesser size may be used.

-6. Commercial transportation should only be considered if:

-a.
-A single day trip will exceed five hours driving time each way (ten hours' round trip);

-b.
-The total number of participants exceeds 46, regardless of distance or time.

-c.
-College owned vehicles are unavailable for use at the time of the trip.

-7. Blackburn College faculty, staff, students, or volunteers driving vehicles carrying passengers on college-sponsored trips will be limited to four hours of continuous driving time.
+- 2. Upon completion of the background check, Motorpool will provide you with online training modules to complete.
+All training modules must be completed prior to driving a College Vehicle. - 3.
+Any person driving a personal vehicle on college-related business must: - a.
+Have a valid driver's license; - b.
+Show proof of insurance for the vehicle to be driven; - c.
+Sign and have on file in the Motor Pool Office (Physical Plant) a Private Vehicle Use Permission Form. - d.
+Use of a personal vehicle for college related transportation is strongly discouraged and should only be approved for extenuating circumstances. - 4.
+If 15 passenger vans are to be utilized, the following policies will be enforced regarding the operation of the said passenger vans: - a.
+No more than 15 people, including the driver, may ride in the van - b.
+All passengers must wear seatbelts while traveling in vans there are no exceptions, and no van should move from its spot until all passengers are buckled up. - c.
+Safe following distances and speed limits are to be strictly adhered to. - 5.
+College-sponsored activities with more than 15 (including the driver) passengers should utilize either the 32-passenger bus or the 46-passenger bus.
+If the number of passengers exceeds 15 but is less than 20 and if the college bus is unavailable, then two college vehicles of lesser size may be used. - 6.
+Commercial transportation should only be considered if: - a.
+A single day trip will exceed five hours driving time each way (ten hours' round trip); - b.
+The total number of participants exceeds 46, regardless of distance or time. - c.
+College owned vehicles are unavailable for use at the time of the trip. - 7.
+Blackburn College faculty, staff, students, or volunteers driving vehicles carrying passengers on college-sponsored trips will be limited to four hours of continuous driving time.
 After four hours, the driver should be relieved by another approved driver or must take at least a 20-minute break from driving.
-No driver may drive more than ten hours in any 24-hour period.

-8. Bus drivers are required to adhere to federal laws regarding drive time, if your total trip time is 14 hours or more, you will need to arrange a hotel room, if necessary, for bus driver rest.

-9. Drivers shall not utilize cell phones, PDA's or any other electronic device while operating a vehicle.
+No driver may drive more than ten hours in any 24-hour period. - 8.
+Bus drivers are required to adhere to federal laws regarding drive time, if your total trip time is 14 hours or more, you will need to arrange a hotel room, if necessary, for bus driver rest. - 9.
+Drivers shall not utilize cell phones, PDA's or any other electronic device while operating a vehicle.
 Hands free devices which may be legal according to state law.
-The only acceptable electronic device is one used for GPS navigation and it MUST be programmed prior to moving the vehicle.

-10. If you are traveling on Blackburn business and are involved in an accident you must immediately contact the local police, and notify the Director of Physical Plant (636-582-0355), if he is unavailable, then contact the Physical Plant Professional on call (217-556-1211).

-11. If you are in a vehicle that is part of the Blackburn Motor Pool Fleet and experience mechanical issues notify the Director of Physical Plant (636-582-0355).
-If he is unavailable, then contact the Physical Plant Professional on call (217-556-1211).

-12. It is the responsibility of the requester to ensure that all trash/debris is removed from the vehicle.
-If the vehicle is found to be excessively dirty, Motorpool has the right to charge your department up to \$50 to clean the vehicle.

-13. Return vehicles to the Motorpool location.
+The only acceptable electronic device is one used for GPS navigation and it MUST be programmed prior to moving the vehicle. - 10.
+If you are traveling on Blackburn business and are involved in an accident you must immediately contact the local police, and notify the Director of Physical Plant (636-582-0355), if he is unavailable, then contact the Physical Plant Professional on call (217-556-1211). - 11.
+If you are in a vehicle that is part of the Blackburn Motor Pool Fleet and experience mechanical issues notify the Director of Physical Plant (636-582-0355).
+If he is unavailable, then contact the Physical Plant Professional on call (217-556-1211). - 12.
+It is the responsibility of the requester to ensure that all trash/debris is removed from the vehicle.
+If the vehicle is found to be excessively dirty, Motorpool has the right to charge your department up to \$50 to clean the vehicle. - 13.
+Return vehicles to the Motorpool location.